core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 A sender can also include an elective Custody Option in a Ping message to explicitly request the inclusion of an elective Custody Option in the corresponding Pong message.
-The receiver SHOULD delay its Pong message until it finishes processing all the request/response messages received prior to the Ping message on the current connection.
+In that case, the receiver SHOULD delay its Pong message until it finishes processing all the request/response messages received prior to the Ping message on the current connection.

 ## Release Messages